rupa/seamstress/README.md

 on linux, additional requirements include `alsa`.

-building from source requires the master build of [zig](https://github.com/ziglang/zig). download a binary from [here](https://ziglang.org/download/) and add it to your PATH. currently the earliest zig supported is `0.11.0-dev.3859`. once zig 0.11 is released, seamstress will follow releases of zig, rather than the master. to build, invoke
+building seamstress from source requires the master build of [zig](https://github.com/ziglang/zig). the easiest way to get zig is to download a binary from [here](https://ziglang.org/download/) and add it to your PATH. currently the earliest zig supported is `0.11.0-dev.3859`. once zig 0.11 is released, seamstress will follow releases of zig, rather than the master. to build seamstress, invoke

 ```bash
 git submodule update --init --recursive